 The Teaching Tolerance Educator Grants fund projects on three levels: district, school and classroom.

-School- and district-level grants award up to $10,000.
+School-level grants and district-level grants award up to $5,000.
 Successful projects have focused on improving school climate, preventing or responding to incidents of hate, or promoting dialogue about anti-bias issues at school.

 Other successful projects have incorporated Teaching Tolerance’s Social Justice Standards into school- or district-wide curriculum or have worked to support educators adopting the best practices outlined in Teaching Tolerance’s school climate resources.